AdamKeith1/Eng_Deu_Translation_RNN/README.md

 # Eng_Deu_Translation_RNN
 Recurrent Neural Network designed for sequence translation from English to German and vice versa.
 Implemented with a Gated Recurrent Unit structure featuring an attention mechanism.
 Trained on a comprehensive dataset.
+Additional details can be found in the colab notebook.